-Infertility is defined as not having become pregnant after 1 year of having regular sexual intercourse without the use of birth control (see the FAQ Evaluating Infertility).
+Infertility is defined as not having become pregnant after 1 year of having regular sexual intercourse without the use of birth control (see the FAQ136 Evaluating Infertility).
 Infertility can be caused by a number of factors.
 Both male and female factors can contribute to infertility.

 What treatment options are available for infertility?